 ASX Corporate Governance Council Principles recommend that the Remuneration Committee should consist of a majority of independent Directors, be chaired by an independent director and have at least three members.
 Ms Dunne, an executive director, resigned from the Nomination and Remuneration Committee on 24 March 2010.
-From this date the Company has not complied with this recommendation due to the small size of the Board.
+From this date the Company complied with this recommendation.

-The Nomination and Remuneration Committee regularly review the level and composition of remuneration of nonexecutive Directors, executive Directors and senior management with regards to industry best practice, company and individual performance.
+The Nomination and Remuneration Committee regularly review the level and composition of remuneration of non-executive Directors, executive Directors and senior management with regards to industry best practice, company and individual performance.